karlstav/cava/README.md

 PulseAudio setup can also be done in paprefs (Debian: `sudo apt-get install paprefs && paprefs`): In the far right tab check the box "Simultaneous Output".

 An extra Output should appear in your sound options called "Simultaneous output to..."
 Note that when using this method if you turn down the volume on the Simultaneous output, this will effect the visualizer.
-To avoid this, select the actual output, then turn down the volume, then select the Simultaneous output again.
+To avoid this, select the actual output, turn down the volume, then select the Simultaneous output again.

 #### ALSA (hard)

 Look at the inculded example file `example_files/etc/asound.conf`.
-I was able to make this work on my laptop an Asus UX31 running Elementary OS.
-I had no luck with the ALSA method on my Rasberry PI with an USB DAC runnig Rasbian.
+I was able to make this work on my laptop (an Asus UX31 running Elementary OS).
+I had no luck with the ALSA method on my Rasberry PI (Rasbian) with an USB DAC.
 The PulseAudio method however works perfectly on my PI.

 Read more about the ALSA method [here](http://stackoverflow.com/questions/12984089/capture-playback-on-play-only-sound-card-with-alsa).

-Cava defaults to using the ALSA device `hw:1,1`.
-If your loopback interface is not on that index, or you want to capture audio from somewhere else, simply pass the `-d` flag with the target.

 ### From mpd's fifo output